rhayes777/PyAutoFit/docs/index.rst

 *model components* represent the light and mass of galaxies.
 For these problems the likelihood function is typically a sequence of numerical processes (e.g. convolutions, Fourier transforms, linear algebra) and extensions to the *model* often requires the addition of new *model components* in a way that is non-trivially included in the fitting process and likelihood function.
-Existing PPLs have tools for these problems (e.g. `black-box' likelihood functions in PyMC3), however these solutions decouple *model composition* from the data and fitting procedure, making the *model* less expressive, restricting *model customization* and reducing flexibility in how the *model-fit* is performed.
+Existing PPLs have tools for these problems, however they decouple *model composition* from the data and fitting procedure, making the *model* less expressive, restricting *model customization* and reducing flexibility in how the *model-fit* is performed.

 By writing *model components* as ``Python`` classes, the *model* and its associated *parameters* are defined in an expressive way that is tied to the modeling software’s API. *Model composition* with **PyAutoFit** allows complex